 And he enjoys HIMSELF, being around me.

-Why do I mention this?
-It’s because it’s so different from what I experienced with my previous husband who passed away years ago.
-Although he’d had many admirable qualities, he suffered from emotional and mental problems that threw a monkey wrench into the works, sending me scrambling for crumbs through enemy territory, anticipating the next skirmish.
-I wasn’t able to enjoy the real ‘me’ because it didn’t feel safe to be me.
+It’s so different from what I experienced with my previous husband who passed away years ago.
+Although he’d had many admirable qualities, he suffered from emotional and mental problems that confused and bewildered me for years.
+I didn’t feel safe to be me around my late husband.
 I felt I had to hide.

 Are you hiding the ‘real you’ around others?

-For years living with him, I felt confused and controlled, shapeshifting in vain, never able to make him happy.
+During those years I felt afraid and controlled, shapeshifting in vain, never able to make him happy.
 Sadly, he was trapped inside a carnival of mirrors that tormented him daily.
 And I was trapped too, unable to find the exit door as his voice echoed in the recesses, “I love you, I hate you, don’t leave me.
 If you leave, I’ll kill you”, or “You’ll never see the children again.”

-Shame and fear held me prisoner many years, afraid to tell anyone of my pain.
-Could he be right, that his unhappiness was all my fault?
+Shame held me prisoner many years, afraid to tell anyone of my pain.
+Could it be true, that his unhappiness was all my fault?
 Then, just when I’d give up hope, he’d turn back into Mr. Nice Guy, the one I thought I’d married in the first place.
 And for a little while, I’d imagine my pain was imaginary.
 Again.

 Have you ever felt trapped like that?